Kelty History, Family Crest & Coats of Arms

 The surname Kelty was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very early times on the old lands of Keltie, near Callander.

-Important Dates for the Kelty family
+Early History of the Kelty family

 This web page shows only a small excerpt of our Kelty research.
 Another 95 words (7 lines of text) covering the years 1616, 1628, and 1647 are included under the topic Early Kelty History in all our PDF Extended History products and printed products wherever possible.